 Will I need any specific equipment to study this course/programme?

 We will provide any equipment that is essential to the course.
 However, we recommend that you bring a laptop computer with appropriate software (e.g. word processing), USB or a hard drive, and general stationary.

-Specialist software for the programme is available on networked computers in the School of Earth and Ocean Sciences.
+Specialist software for the programme is available on networked computers in the School of Earth and Environmental Sciences.